Analysis: Chip shortages expose Achilles' heel of Germany's recovery

 The global chip shortage stems from a combination of factors including fallout from last year’s COVID-19 shutdowns and factories struggling to meet demand for semiconductors which have become omnipresent in an increasingly digitised world.

 Automakers and suppliers rely almost exclusively on chips from a few manufacturers, so-called foundries.
-They include Taiwan Semiconductor Manufacturing Co (TSMC), South Korea's Samsung Electronics Co Ltd (005930.KS), GlobalFoundries, United Microelectronics Corp (2303.TW) and SMIC whose production sites are located mainly in Taiwan, South Korea, China and the USA.
+They include Taiwan Semiconductor Manufacturing Co (TSMC), South Korea’s Samsung Electronics Co Ltd, GlobalFoundries, United Microelectronics Corp and SMIC whose production sites are located mainly in Taiwan, South Korea, China and the USA.

 “There is hardly any other economy which has benefited as much from globalisation in recent years as Germany,” said Iris Ploeger, a board member of the BDI industry association.
 But she acknowledged the chip shortages had exposed this reliance on overseas suppliers as an Achilles’ heel of Deutschland AG.